 Start when setting up a shot.
 Ask yourself if there are items that take your eye from foreground to middle ground.
 Or to the background.

-You want to also make sure that your eye lands on the area that you intend for it to land on.
+You also want to make sure that your eye lands on the area that you want to highlight.
 For example, if there’s something sneaking into the frame in the foreground, is it too distracting?
 This can happen if the color is too bright, if the item is too in-focus, or if there’s too much of it seen in the shot.

 Make sure that your f-stop is consistent with what you want to have sharp (and what you don’t!) in the photo.
 Interior photos have f-stops that are in the f/8 to f/16 range.
 But you can always go to a lower f-stop if it contributes to creating the depth that you want.

-Get Rid of Any Clutter
+6. Get Rid of Any Clutter

 It may seem obvious, but clearing the clutter is an absolute must.
 We want to see that gorgeous counter-top marble.
 Or see how the light hits the custom alcove with only one stunning sculpture in it.

 As an interior photographer, it’s part of your job to tell your client how to prepare the space for photos.
-Relay the value of a clean space before the photo shoot.
+Relay the value of a clean space before the photoshoot.

-They’ve made a higher investment for your services.
+Clients made a higher investment for your services.
 They’re looking to you to be the expert and to guide them through the process.

 Consider whether the scene looks better with a specific item.
 Does the decorative piece add something to the vignette?
 Do the color and texture work well?
 Does it feel cluttered or too empty?
 Does it feel natural?
 Is the decorative piece high-end and beautiful?

-Keep the Look Natural, Even if You Use a Strobe or Flash
+4. Keep the Look Natural, Even if You Use a Strobe or Flash

 When using any artificial light, you want to make sure to bounce or diffuse it.
 And to adjust the strength of the lights so that it maintains a natural look.

-Show the Property’s Personality Through Vignettes and Details
+3. Show the Property’s Personality Through Vignettes and Details